DUNE/dune-justin/docs/dune-tutorial.md

 which the stage's jobscript was run.
 Clicking on that ID takes you to a very detailed page about that job, including information about the specific worker node and job slot in which it ran.
-At the bottom of the page is the jobscript log which is the merge stdout and stderr of the jobscript that ran.
-In this case, it just outputs a Hello world message and the number of the Monte Carlo virtual file counter.
+At the bottom of the page is the jobscript log which is the merged stdout and stderr of the jobscript that ran.
+In this case, the jobscript just outputs a Hello world message and the number of the Monte Carlo virtual file counter.